MathRlz/RetEva/README.md

 ```

 > **`trace_limit` does two jobs, and both bite.** It caps the dataset *and* gates
 > per-query trace building.
-Below n=20 no bootstrap CI is emitted at all, and a two-sided
-> Wilcoxon signed-rank test on n=5 cannot reach p<0.05 for *any* effect size — so the gate
-> configs' `trace_limit: 5` (their baselines depend on it) is for parity, never for results.
+The gate configs' tiny `trace_limit: 5` (their baselines depend
-> But `0` is not the campaign answer either: it means "whole dataset, **no traces**", which
+> on it) is for parity, never for results.
+But `0` is not the campaign answer either: it
-> silently disables failure analysis, the per-speaker breakdown, the per-query charts, and
+> means "whole dataset, **no traces**", which silently disables failure analysis, the
-> the judge.
-Set it to the dataset size (200 for the campaign set).
+> per-speaker breakdown, the per-query charts, and the judge.
+Set it to the dataset size
+> (200 for the campaign set).

 **[`configs/campaign/RUNBOOK.md`](configs/campaign/RUNBOOK.md)** is the entry point for the full
 campaign: the three arms (branch comparison, APM/cross-modal embedding variants, LLM arms), the